Animation (ANIM)

 ANIM 230 Introduction to 3D Computer Animation (3 semester hours)

 Introduction to 3D digital film production.
-Topics of study include: modeling techniques, image processing and manipulation strategies, motion and articulation solutions, digital production techniques, texture, lighting and rendering methods, compression technology, and systems for computer-created animation.
-Lab fee required.
+Topics of study include: modeling techniques, computer character animation, digital production techniques, texture, lighting and rendering methods, and workflows for computer-created animation.

 ANIM 250 Introduction to Interactive Animation (3 semester hours)